-To prepare for writing a Dissertation in Professional Practice students will attend Educational Research Models and Methods workshop.
-In the workshop, students will refine the research topic and hypothesis, explore research methodologies and initiate construction of a research proposal and prospectus.
+In EDOC 9302 Research Models & Methods, students will refine the research topic and hypothesis, explore research methodologies and initiate construction of a prospectus.
 The prospectus is essentially a "contract" between the student and faculty detailing the research to be conducted, written, and presented.
+The prospectus may contain no less than 25,000 words, unless otherwise authorized by the student's guidance committee.